MALAYSIA | Marooned at the Melaka Dutch Square

 The heat in Melaka is quite unbearable during the summer, draining us of our morning meals faster than we can type Dutch Square on our Google Maps-enabled phones.

-JALAN LAKSAMANA, OUR INTRODUCTION TO MELAKA’S COLOR |
+JALAN LAKSAMANA, OUR INTRODUCTION TO MELAKA’S SIGNATURE COLOR |

-Coming straight from the massive KLIA II by bus, the first thing that indicated we were finally at the UNESCO World Heritage City of Melaka was not a sign, but the light maroon-colored colonial buildings lining both sides of Jalan Laksamana.
+Coming straight from the massive KLIA II airport by bus, the first thing that indicated we were finally at the UNESCO World Heritage City of Melaka was not a sign, but the light maroon-colored colonial buildings lining both sides of Jalan Laksamana.
 It leads directly towards Melaka’s Dutch Square, dubbed by some as the Red Square, not because it resembles anything from Moscow, but literally due to the buildings’ paint job.

 AND THERE’S A WINDMILL! |